pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 ## Replacing navigation view modifiers with SwiftUI modifiers

-The library ships with many navigation view modifiers that mimic what SwiftUI provides, but tuned specifically for driving navigation from a ``Store``.
+The library has shipped many navigation view modifiers that mimic what SwiftUI provides, but are tuned specifically for driving navigation from a ``Store``.
 All of these view modifiers can be updated to instead use the vanilla SwiftUI version of the view modifier.

 For example, if your feature's reducer looks roughly like this: